rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 on the Krasnoslobodsk dialect, and the Erzya language based on the dialect spoken in Kozlovka, i.e. the Kozlovka of today's Atyashevo raion in the Republic of Mordovia.
-Initial documentation of this Erzya dialect was provided by the Russian linguist Bubrix, a student of Šaxmatov, in 1930, and an extensive grammar including reference to this language variant was contributed by the ethnographer, historian, enlightener, Evsevʹev, a native Erzya and Chuvash speaker, originally from Malye Karmaly, Chuvashia, in 1928–29.
+Initial documentation of this Erzya dialect was provided by the Russian linguist Bubrix, a student of Šaxmatovʺ, in 1930, and an extensive grammar including reference to this language variant was contributed by the ethnographer, historian, enlightener, Evsevʹev, a native Erzya and Chuvash speaker, originally from Malye Karmaly, Chuvashia, in 1928–29.
 In the 1930s, however, the Kozlovka-Mokshalei (Central-dialect) base of the